Pakistan Army: Women and religion in the Pakistan Army

-Women have been part of the Pakistan Army since 1947, and currently there are approximately 4,000 women serving in the military.
+Women have been part of the Pakistan Army since 1947, and from the army's inception to 2018 approximately 4,000 women served the army though most women were doctors and civilians.
 In the years of 1947, '48 and '49, women were inducted into the Women's Guard Section of the National Guard and trained in medical work, welfare, and clerical positions (this was later disbanded).
 Pakistan Army has a separate cadet course for women which is known as 'Lady Cadet Course', female cadets are trained in Pakistan Military Academy.
-After induction, women army officers go through a six-month military training at the Pakistan Military Academy like their male counterparts.
+After induction, women army officers go through a six-month military training at the Pakistan Military Academy which is not like their male counterparts.
 The comprehensive training includes military education and development of physical efficiency skills.
-Women wear regular military khaki uniforms.

 Pakistan is the only Muslim-majority nation which appoints women to general officer ranks, such as Major-General Shahida Malik, the first woman army officer and military physician by profession who was promoted to a two-star rank.
 In July 2013, the Army trained female paratrooper officers for the first time.
-In 2020 Nigar Johar became the first Lieutenant General in the army, she was from the Pakistan Army Medical Corps.
+In 2020, Nigar Johar became the first female Lieutenant General in the army, she was from the Pakistan Army Medical Corps.

 The Army recruits from all religions in Pakistan including Hindus, Sikhs, Zoroastrians, Christians who have held command-level positions.
 Religious services are provided by the Chaplain Corps for Muslims, Hindus, Christians, Sikhs, and Zoroastrians.

 In 1993, Major-General Julian Peter was the first Christian to be appointed at the command position while Hercharn Singh became the first Sikh to be commissioned in the army.
 Between 1947 and 2000, a policy of restricting Hindus prior enlisting in the Pakistan Army was in practice until the policy was reversed by the federal government.
 In 2006, army recruiters began recruiting Hindus into the army and people of all faith or no faith can be promoted to any rank or commanding position in the army.